 Foreign markets will involve different risks from the domestic markets.
-In some cases the risks will be greater and/or additional or different I risks may be assumed by investors than those risks of domestic markets or in domestic currency.
+In some cases the risks will be greater.
 Investments in foreign securities may expose investors to the risk of exchange rate fluctuation and investors who deposit collateral denominated in one currency may be subject to margin calls in circumstances where the obligations secured by such collateral are denominated in another currency (in addition to the risk of margin calls for fluctuations in relative values).
 Some currencies are not freely convertible and restrictions may be placed on the conversion and/or repatriation of investors' funds including any profits or dividends.